AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 The following pages in informal learning have a search field: **My boards**, **All boards**, **Boards page**, user's **Profile page**, and **other learner's profile page**.

-When a user search's for content in the Informal Learning , the total number of search results for the content in the informal and formal learning of Captivate Prime is displayed.
+When a user search's for content in the Informal Learning , the total number of search results for the content in the informal and formal learning of Learning Manager is displayed.

 Similarly, the number of search results found in informal learning is displayed while searching content in a Formal Learning page.